ligato/site/content/architecture/lig-framework-overview.md

 ### Agentctl

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-The CLI enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a scoped or complete system dump.
+The CLI enables the developer or operator to check status, manage VPP configurations, view models, dump KV data store and KV Scheduler contents and print transaction logs.

 {{< figure src="/images/ligato/agentctl.svg" class="image-center figcaption"caption="" >}}